harshithachowdari/Product_Recommendation_System_Qwipo_B2B/README.md

 Low Customer Retention → 35% of retailers become inactive within 6 months.

-2. Detailed Proposal & Prototype Plan
+2. Detailed Proposal & Prototype Plan:

 We propose to build an AI-Powered Product Recommendation System for Qwipo’s B2B marketplace to: